hoangvananh2162004/hoangvananh_AWSFCj/content/2-Proposal/_index.md

 ### 1. Executive Summary

-This project aims to design and implement a **Batch-based Clickstream Analytics Platform** for a computer and accessories e-commerce website using **AWS Cloud Services**.
+This project aims to design and implement a **Batch-based Clickstream Analytics Platform** for a computer and accessories e-commerce website (The website’s frontend integrates a lightweight JavaScript SDK that sends user activity data (clicks, views, searches) to the backend API) using **AWS Cloud Services**.
 The system collects user interaction data (such as clicks, searches, and page visits) from the website and stores it in **Amazon S3** as raw logs.
 Every hour, **Amazon EventBridge** triggers **AWS Lambda** functions to process and transform the data before loading it into a **data warehouse hosted on Amazon EC2**.

 The processed data is visualized through **R Shiny dashboards**, providing store owners with business insights such as customer behavior patterns, product popularity, and website engagement trends.